gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 If we call the "knowledge of all cards" our "reward", we can formulate this problem as:

-> estaibilish a card-selection strategy so that we maximize our reward.
+> estabilish a card-selection strategy so that we maximize our reward.

 **What is our card selection strategy?** It is a probability distribution of picking a certain card given our knowledge model (which encapsulate the state of the world)